GeovanGenolos/Find_Common_Character_LeetCode_1002/README.md

 print(solution.commonChars(words2))  # Output: ['c', 'o']
 ```

-#Explanation of Example 1:
+# Explanation of Example 1:

 1. Instance Method:

 - 'commonChars' is an instance method, meaning it should be called on an instance of the 'Solution' class.
- - 'solution = Solution()' creates an instance of the 'Solution' class.
+- - 'solution = Solution()' creates an instance of the 'Solution' class.

 2. Calling the Method: